nathforge/validatesns/README.rst

 Gotchas
 *******

 The ``validate`` function downloads the signing certificate on every call.
-For performance reasons, it's worth caching certificates - you can do this by passing in a ``get_certificate_str`` function.
+For performance reasons, it's worth caching certificates - you can do this by passing in a ``get_certificate`` function.

 This takes a ``url``, and returns the certificate content.
 Your function could cache to the filesystem, a database, or wherever makes sense.